OleksiiFursov/OleksiiFursov/README.md

-# Hi there 👋

-Of course, here is an updated README that focuses on charts and diagrams:

-# Welcome to my GitHub profile!

-## About Me

-My name is Oleksii, and I'm a Team-Lead Full-stack Web-developer.
+👋 Hi, I'm **Oleksii**, a **Team-Lead Full-stack Web Developer**.
 I'm passionate about creating innovative projects and continuously expanding my programming skills.
 My interests include exploring new technologies and contributing to open-source projects.

+## 💼 Professional Background

+With 15 years of experience in the tech industry, I specialize in crafting high-performance web applications, mentoring individuals on their paths to success, and working with multiple programming languages.

+## 🌐 Language Skills

+While I excel in the technical aspects of my work, it's important to note that my English proficiency is currently below average.
+I'm actively working on improving my English language skills to enhance communication and collaboration.
+In addition to English, I am proficient in Russian and Ukrainian at a high level and have above-average proficiency in Polish.

+Feel free to reach out if you have any questions or need assistance with web development projects.
+I'm here to help! 😊🚀

 ## Statistics